12 Best & Easy Freelance Jobs for Beginners

 Don’t Give Up.

-The second worst thing about giving up too soon is that it can leave you without any income at all, which may result in further discouragement and even harder times ahead.
-This can spiral into debt or other financial problems; since money is so tight already when starting out as a freelance writer (or whatever field you choose), this should be avoided at all costs.
+The second worst thing about giving up too soon is that it can leave you without any income, which may result in further discouragement and even harder times ahead.
+This can spiral into debt or other financial problems; since money is so tight already when starting as a freelance writer (or whatever field you choose), this should be avoided at all costs.

 Don’t give up two days into it.

 You’re not going to make a lot of money right away.
-In fact, you may struggle for months before you make your first dollar.
-It’s important to keep this in mind and be patient with your freelance career, because if you give up at the first sign of difficulty or frustration, then you’ll never succeed in finding jobs that pay well or allow you to work remotely.
+You may struggle for months before you make your first dollar.
+It’s important to remember this and be patient with your freelance career because if you give up at the first sign of difficulty or frustration, you’ll never find jobs that pay well or allow you to work remotely.

 Don’t give up two weeks into it.

-Once you send out a few job applications, you may not hear anything back for a while.
-It can take days, weeks, or even months for companies to get back to you.
+You may not hear anything back once you send out a few job applications for a while.
+Companies can get back to you in days, weeks, or even months.
 If this happens to you, don’t give up.

-You will probably have to apply for a lot of jobs before finding one that suits your situation.
-And when it finally does come through, don’t think “Well now I’ve got this job so my search is over!”
+You will probably have to apply for many jobs before finding one that suits your situation.
+And when it finally does come through, don’t think, “Well, now I’ve got this job, so my search is over!”
 That would be silly!
 Keep on looking and applying until something better comes along!

 Don’t give up two months into it.

-It’s easy to become discouraged when you don’t get a job right away.
-It can take weeks or even months to find the perfect position, and some people will give up before that happens.
-But if you really want it, keep trying until you find something that makes sense for your skills and interests.
+It’s easy to become discouraged when you don’t get a job immediately.
+Finding the perfect position can take weeks or even months, and some people will give up before that happens.
+But if you want it, keep trying until you find something that suits your skills and interests.
 Don’t give up on yourself!

 Get a website, even if it is makeshift at first.

 You should have a website.
-It is so easy to set up and maintain, and having a website is an essential part of being taken seriously as a freelancer.
+It is easy to set up and maintain, and having a website is an essential part of being taken seriously as a freelancer.
+Your site can showcase your portfolio, skills, experience (by writing about it), or even introduce you to potential clients.

 If you’re not sure where to start or what platform would work best for you and your business needs, check out some of these helpful articles: